420allday/SDS348_spring2020/README.md

 > ```
 > This is the error I get: `Error in x + "2" : non-numeric argument to binary operator`

+## Asking questions about python

-Questions regarding python work just the same, only that you write `python` after the backticks instead of `r`:
+Questions regarding python work just the same as questions about R, only that you write `python` after the backticks instead of `r`:

     I am trying to add 2 to a variable holding the number 1, but I get an error.
 This is my code: